-These days, it’s common to hear chatter about the importance of what we put into our bodies – with lots of focus on balanced, healthy diets and nutrition, avoiding processed foods and sugar and eating organic whenever possible.
+These days, it’s common to hear chatter about the importance of what we put into our bodies – with lots of focus on balanced, healthy diets, avoiding processed foods and sugar and eating organic whenever possible.
 But what about what we put onto our bodies?
 Most people don’t realize that one of the main ways we receive nutrients in our body is transdermally – taken in systemically through our skin and then into our bloodstream.
 The epidermis, or skin, is our largest organ, and it absorbs up to 60% of what we put onto it.
 In other words, products we apply can actually affect our overall health and well-being, in both negative and positive ways.

 Since the FDA does not regulate skincare products in the US, almost any ingredient (good or bad) can be added to the face washes, lotions, sunscreens, wrinkle creams and cosmetics that we put on our skin daily – some that are even considered to be dangerous.
 Many ingredients found in personal care products have been identified as triggers of allergic reactions, eczema, cancer, hormonal disruption and reproductive issues.
 So, to clean up our beauty cabinets and ensure that what we’re putting on our body is as pure as what we’re putting in it, check out seven key chemicals to avoid in our skincare regimes below.